yairm210/Unciv/Uniques.md

 "Cities are razed [] times as fast"

 "Retain [amount]% of the happiness from a luxury after the last copy has been traded away"

+"When declaring friendship, both parties gain a [amount]% boost to great people generation"

 ## Buildings-only